opensrp/fhircore/docs/configuration.md

    | appFeatures           | Sets the list of features in the app                           | List&lt;FeatureConfig&gt; |

    FeatureConfig

+   Represents a single feature available in the app

    | Attributes               | Description                                                          | Type |
    | :----------------------------- | :------------------------------------------------------------------------ | :--- |